Station 19's Jason George Dishes on Action-Packed Grey's Anatomy Spinoff on Daily Pop

 We're just two months away from the premiere of Station 19!
-The highly-anticipated Grey's Anatomy spinoff, which will center on a Seattle firehouse, is set to premiere on March 22 on ABC.
+The highly-anticipated Grey's Anatomy spinoff, which will center on a Seattle firehouse, is set to premiere on March 22.

 On Friday, Station 19 star Jason George stopped by E!'s Daily Pop and dished to co-hosts Nina Parker, Zuri Hall and Morgan Stewart about the series, his first interview since the reveal of the show's title!
 The actor plays Ben Warren in the Grey's universe and he shared with the co-hosts that he's not nervous to leave Grey's Anatomy for Station 19.